jamesdeluk/hugo/content/cybersecurity/_index.md

 ([backup link](https://www.notion.so/James-IT-9969909992c04b5ba3a734cdf0a74530))

-i take notes with notion
+I take notes with Notion.

-see what i know, and maybe learn something yourself
+See what i know, and maybe learn something yourself.

 <!-- ---